A Personal Message from Tigris’ President & CEO, Serena Holmes

-Over the past few years, we have won and been nominated for several awards which is an amazing testament to the quality of work and service we provide for our clients.
+Over the past few years, we have won and been nominated for several awards, winning 9, which is an amazing testament to the quality of work and service we provide for our clients.

 In both 2017 and 2016, Tigris won the Top Choice Award for Best Event Staffing Agency in the Greater Toronto Area.
 Tigris earned more than 65% of the votes in our category in 2017 – and 50% of the votes in 2016 – which required respondents to nominate and vote for their top choice in a variety of categories based on quality, service, image, value and professionalism.
 We accepted our 2017 award in the mail and received our 2016 award at the Top Choice Gala on on Sat., Oct.
 22. For more on the Top Choice Awards win, click here.

 Throughout the rest of 2017, Tigris also won a Smartie’s Award from Smartlink US for Best Onsite Marketing Campaign, Best B2B Marketing Campaign with the CAMP Awards and a Gold Stevie Award for Best Viral Video of the Year.
 I was also humbled to be recognized by Corporate Vision Magazine’s Canadian Events Professional of the Year and to have won a Bronze Stevie Award for Canadian Female Entrepreneur of the Year.